 The following activities are illegal in Bulgaria:

 - covering your face in a public place.
-This includes balaclavas, full veils or any other garment or mask that is used to conceal the face
+This includes balaclavas, full veils or any other garment or mask used to conceal your face

 - driving with a blood alcohol level of 0.05 per cent or greater